Being one of the most used herbs in Indian dishes, if you know How to Grow Dhaniya the right way, you can have its fresh supply year-round!

 How to Grow Dhaniya

-This section will give you step by step instructions on How to Grow Dhaniya Plant at Home!
+This section will give you step-by-step instructions on How to Grow Dhaniya Plant at Home!

 Propagation

-Growing dhaniya in pots is not very difficult.
-It is pretty easy to propagate these plants from seeds.
-You just have to crush the seeds lightly, so that they split into halves.
-You can then sow them directly into a pot.
-However, if you wish for faster growth, you can try mixing the split seeds into vermicompost or cow dung and tie them in a damp cloth until you start to see the roots growing.
-Now transplant these seeds into the desired container.
+However, if you wish for faster growth, you can try mixing the split dhaniya seeds into vermicompost or cow dung and tie them in a damp cloth until you start to see the roots growing.
+Now transplant dhaniya seeds into the desired container.

 Sowing